hzFishy/UnrealNotes/content/Unreal Engine/Extra/Learn/Unreal Engine learning speedrun.md

 > - [PrismaticaDev](https://www.youtube.com/@PrismaticaDev)
 > > [!warning] YouTube warning
 > >
-> > Sadly, a lot of UE YouTube content about programming (and mostly for BP) shows wrong/bad ways to program or use UE features. <br> If you want to keep using YouTube as your main learning tool (not recommended), please try to understand *why* a youtuber tells you something, and don't follow him like a sheep 🧠.
+> > Sadly, a lot of UE YouTube content about programming (and mostly for BP) shows wrong/bad ways to program or use UE features. <br> If you want to keep using YouTube as your main learning tool (not recommended), please try to understand *why* a youtuber tells you something, and don't follow them like a sheep 🧠.

 # Credits
 This page was written by myself, but I have to give a special thanks to the incredible people in the Unreal Source Discord for their valuable feedback, which has improved the quality of this page and the accuracy of its content.